 Another great option for those looking to escape the hustle and bustle of city life and enjoy a winter wonderland is to head up to Tenaya at Yosemite.
 Just outside the confines of Yosemite in the town of Fish Camp, this luxurious lodge provides their guests and visitors an ice skating rink.
 Compared to Curry Village, their outdoor rink is covered providing shelter from the wintry weather.

 Valentine’s Day Idea: Ice skating and romance go together like peanut butter and jelly.
-Tenaya Lodge is providing a full getaway that features activities like a couple’s spa package, a tour of Yosemite Valley, and of course ice skating.
-Go here to learn more.
+Tenaya Lodge provides a full getaway that features activities like a couple’s spa package, a tour of Yosemite Valley, and, of course, ice skating.

 ______________________________________________________________________________________